aishux/Srot/README.md

 # Description
 <img align="right" src="https://www.who.int/images/default-source/imported/world-health-day-2019-health-is-a-human-right.gif" width = "200" height = "200">
 The Corona Virus pandemic has taken a devastating toll on people in India.
 It is not just a physical one but also has bought in pain, isolation, and death.
-Srot is an aim to be India's largest Crowd-Sourced Emergency Services Directory and its main objective is to ease the process of finding resources for an Indian citizen in times of crisis.The Corona Virus pandemic has taken a devastating toll on people in India.
-It is not just a physical one but also has bought in pain, isolation, and death.
 Srot is an aim to be India's largest Crowd-Sourced Emergency Services Directory and its main objective is to ease the process of finding resources for an Indian citizen in times of crisis.
+Srot has an exclusive section for verified as well as unverified leads and also a WhatsApp ChatBot who can fetch leads instantly.
+It is also an initiative to support local food vendors who can provide healthy food to Covid infected people.
+Srot has a special place for people who would love to volunteer and help verify leads.
+Last but not the least, Srot's Flask application is incorporated with a Vaccine Notifier Bot who sends email updates as soon as vaccine slots are available on Cowin for the requested Age Group and Pin Code.
+The best part about Srot is that it can be converted to any desired Indian Language.

 ## 👩‍💻 Technology Stack
 #### **Tools**